 7.3.
 The Intermediary must produce to the Company, on demand, such records, books and accounts and in such manner and form as the Company may reasonably require in connection with Business effected with the Company.

-Some or all of the information supplied to the Company will be held on computer and paper.
-This information may be accessible by other administration providers within the Company.
-If this happens your data will remain confidential and will not be used for any purpose not covered within these Terms
+8.4 Some or all of the information supplied to the Company will be held on computer and paper.
+This information may be accessible by third parties who carry out administration functions on behalf of the Company.
+If this happens the data provided will remain confidential and will not be used for any purpose not covered within these Terms.

 The mechanisms embodied in the Source™ are designed to facilitate the cross-selling of General Insurance policies by the Intermediary through the agencies held by the Company.